GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Neg.
 The user may use their reaction *to create a forcefield in shape like a shield, blocking as though it were a shield.
 Roll 1d4, this is the defense from blocking.
 The wearer also gains this much spell sickness.
 If their spell sickness is ever equal to or greater than the defense bonus- the forcefield fails to materialize and the wearer simply gains a single point of spell sickness*.

+**Ring of Hiding**, $4,000
+Neg.
+A simple band with dull colored gemstones embedded. *Stimuli produced by the wearer is somewhat distorted when they wish to be hidden.
+For the purpose of stealth, the weaer's base DV is increased by +4.
+A wearer may only benefit from a single such ring at once*.

 **Ring of Lorylean**, $50,000
 Unique.
 Neg.